Promoting Innovation: Intellectual Property and Technology Commercialization Licensing Academy

 12. Responsibilities of the scholarships recipients:

-- If after accepting the scholarship, the scholarship recipient for whatever reason cannot attend the course, he or she must immediately notify the Department of Human Development, Education, and Culture of the OAS;
+- If after accepting the scholarship, the scholarship recipient for whatever reason cannot attend the course, he or she must immediately notify the Department of Human Development and Education, of the OAS;

-- Scholarship recipients must communicate in writing to the OAS/DHDEC on which dates they will be able to travel, so the OAS can make the necessary travel arrangements;
+- Scholarship recipients must communicate in writing to the OAS/DHDE on which dates they will be able to travel no later than May 27, 2015, so the OAS can make the necessary travel arrangements.

 - Scholarship recipients are responsible for obtaining the necessary visa(s) to enter the country of study and the corresponding transit(s).
 The OAS will not be responsible for any costs related to obtaining visas or transfer documentation;